brianlee1996/IASC-2P02/README.md

 ## About me

-My name is Brian Lee and this is my github profile, I am currently a second year student at Brock University in the Interactive Arts and Sciences project.
+My name is Brian Lee and this is my github profile, I am currently a second year student at Brock University in the Interactive Arts and Sciences program.

 ![](images/raptors.jpg)